tleguern/lgpng/README.md

 Chunks that are not part of the 2003 PNG specification, either because they are custom made or part of an extension, are still listed but can't be queried.

+The `-s` option can be handy if garbage is placed at the begining of a file. `pnginfo -s` will try to skip said garbage until it finds an acceptable PNG signature.

 ## License

 All the code is licensed under the ISC License.